rishi-kulkarni/kulkarni-science-new/content/publications/plos-comp-bio-2022.md/index.md

 ## Option 2: Average Within Coverslips

-OK, so let's be more careful.
-Average the 20 neurons per coverslip and analyze the 3 coverslip means.
-This respects the experimental structure, but something bothered us:
+The summary statistics approach averages the 20 neurons per coverslip and analyzes the 3 coverslip means.
+This respects the experimental structure and maintains proper Type I error control.

-**Why doesn't imaging more neurons per coverslip increase our statistical power?**

-More neurons should give us better estimates of each coverslip mean, which should make our test more sensitive.
-And it does help - but not nearly as much as we'd expect.
+However, this approach discards potentially useful information.
+When we summarize each coverslip to a single mean, we lose the uncertainty information that comes from knowing how variable the measurements were within each coverslip.

 <div class="plot-container" style="margin: 20px 0;">
     <canvas id="power-simulation"></canvas>